EldritchCometh/neural_network_jupyter/README.md

 # Neural Networks: Building Deep Understanding

-This tutorial is designed to help learners gain a deep understanding of neural networks by building one from scratch.
-The implementation has been carefully crafted to serve as the most effective educational tool I know how to provide.
+This tutorial is designed to help learners gain a deep understanding of neural networks.
+This implementation has been deliberately crafted to serve as the most effective educational tool I know how to create.

-In this tutorial, network components are defined as objects that carry, as attributes, all necessary connections to their neighboring components.
-Building on this foundation, methods related to training and operation are housed within each component itself, eliminating any need for awareness of the broader state of the network.
-This bottom-up approach allows us to conceptualize the network’s functioning as a set of discrete local operations, clarifying the networks operation as a whole.
+In this tutorial, network components are defined as objects that include, as attributes, all necessary connections to their neighboring components.
+Methods related to training and operation are housed within each component itself.
+In this design, local components need no awareness of the broader state of the network.
+This bottom-up approach allows us to conceptualize the network’s functioning as a set of discrete local operations, then build an understanding of the whole from these compartmentalized parts.
+This approach really helped demystify this admittedly complex function for me.

-It may seem that we’re sacrificing a considerable degree of performance and optimization for the sake of these educational considerations.
-While that’s true, we will still achieve respectable results when we tackle a real-world classification task in the final section.
+It may seem that doing it this way would sacrafice a considerable degree of performance and optimization.
+That's true, it does.
+However, we will still achieve respectable results when we tackle a real-world classification task in the final section.

 ## Project Structure